-Thai hawkers centre on tourist hotspots such as Khao San Road, Siam and the Nana area of Sukhumvit to shift these items endlessly, usually to visitors new to Bangkok who haven’t been over exposed to what are mostly gimmicks.
-We reckon most people buy at least one thing from the list, or perhaps several.
-If you have bought all 10, I want to hear from you because I have a second-hand car I went to sell.
+Thai hawkers centre on tourist hotspots such as Khao San Road, Siam and the Nana area of Sukhumvit to shift these items endlessly, usually to visitors new to Bangkok who haven’t been overexposed to what are mostly gimmicks.
+We reckon most people buy at least 1 thing from the list, or perhaps several.
+After all, what is a souvenir anyway, except something to fill up your attic and catch the dust – these are 10 of the best.

 - Damnoen Saduak Floating Market Tour